rcolomina/simple_flask_app/README.md

 This is simple Flask App using best practices and reusable code including unit testing.
 This is a simple app to register in a database contacts datails.

 RESTfull architecture rules have been followed using JSON as interchagable format.
-Its specifications for its database were SQLAlchemy plus Sqlite3 as backend.
+Its specifications for its database have have SQLAlchemy with Sqlite3 as backend.

 ## Download the project folder